nic-gibson/hub-queue/src/main/ml-modules/root/components/queue/README.md

 __It is unwise to set more than `q:config` to match the same `source` and `type` as the first one that results from the query will be used and others silently ignored.__

-## Queue Ping
+## Queue Heartbeat

-Queue management is handled by a regular ping task.
-The test configuration includes a simple set of scheduled tasks to generate this ping.
+Queue management is handled by a regular  task.
+The test configuration includes a simple set of scheduled tasks to generate this hearbeat.
 In a production environment, this should be handle by an external task calling the REST interface (see REST interface).
 Note - the REST interface does not configure a REST Server - that is the responsibility of the application user it.

-The ping task reads a configuration file and uses it to create events.
+The hearbeat task reads a configuration file and uses it to create events.
 These are stub events which don't have associated URIs - they are used to trigger event processing.
 They can have a payload if required

-The ping request takes a single parameter - `id`.
-The ping id is used to identify events to be created.
+The hearbeat request takes a single parameter - `id`.
+The hearbeat id is used to identify events to be created.
 This is driven by a configuration file similar to that defined for the executors above.
 It contains the following fields:

-* id - _if the id matches the current ping id, the event is created_
+* heartbeat-id - _if the id matches the current hearbeat id, the event is created_
-* source - _the source parameter for the newly created event (set to `ping` if not defined)
+* source - _the source parameter for the newly created event (set to `heartbeat` if not defined)
 * type - _the type parameter for new created event - must be set_
 * payload - _the payload to pass to the executor via the event.
 See below_